ShahazadAbdulla/saintgits-iot-environmental-monitor/README.md

 python app.py

-The server will start, and you can access the dashboard at http://localhost:5000.
+The server will start.
+You can now access the dashboard at http://localhost:5000.

 Acknowledgements
 This project is a proud outcome of the international collaboration between the AI Center at National Chung Cheng University, Taiwan, led by Prof. Dr. Pao-Ann Hsiung, and Saintgits College of Engineering, India.